rainfireliang/TwitterDiffusionData/README.md

 # TwitterDiffusionData

-Instruction and more dataset are coming soon.
+Instruction and more datasets are coming soon.